MageFlight/merlin-game-engine/collisionTests.md

 ## Pushable vs. Unpushable

  1. Collider B moves by its velocity times delta time
- 2. Collider A goes to the side of Collider B that corresponds to the inverse of the normal and moves under its own velocity on the other.
+ 2. Collider A goes to the side of Collider B that corresponds to the normal and moves under its own velocity on the other.
  3. The relative velocity along the collision normal is added to the velocity of Collider A

 ## Unpushable vs. Pushable

  1. Collider A moves by its velocity times delta time
- 2. Collider B goes to the side of Collider A that corresponds to the normal and moves under its own velocity on the other.
+ 2. Collider B goes to the side of Collider A that corresponds to the inverse normal and moves under its own velocity on the other.
  3. The relative velocity along the collision normal is added to the velocity of Collider A

 ## Unpushable vs. Static